Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 How to Make Candied Ginger: A Detailed Tutorial

-Now that you have everything you need, we’ll go over how to make candied ginger from scratch:
+Now that you have everything you need, we’ll go over how to dehydrate ginger and then make candied ginger from scratch:

 First, get the ginger ready.